 Possibly the most welcomed suggestion on this list for the many sleep-deprived students out there: Sleep more.
 Sleep will help boost memory retention.
 Compromising on sleep will, in fact, affect your creativity, problem-solving, and memory retention abilities.

 If you are reading this while lying in bed, here’s a tip: put aside all your electronics at least half an hour before bed.
-Studies have shown that the blue light emitted by tablets and phones cause you to be more wakeful, causing you to take a longer time to fall asleep and consequently eating into your sleeping hours.
+Studies have shown that the blue light emitted by tablets and phones causes you to be more wakeful, causing you to take a longer time to fall asleep and consequently eating into your sleeping hours.

 For the busiest of us, time taken out of a hectic schedule to sit and do “nothing” may seem like an unwelcome idea.
 However, research has shown that just 10-20 minutes a day of mindfulness meditation can be valuable to overall cognitive functioning.
 It helps to increase attention span, sharpen focus, and improve memory.